A comparison of coarse spaces for Helmholtz problems in the high frequency regime: Comparative numerical studies

 \subsection{Discussion of numerical results}

-\VDb{Numerical assessment of the three coarse spaces considered shows that, depending on the physical parameters (low or high frequency) or on the resolution considered (low or high resolution), there is no systematic advantage of one method over another, as shown in the overview in Table \ref{Table:Overview}.} The underlying problem characteristics can play a strong role in the performance of each of these methods and each method has potential tuning parameters that can affect their efficacy, such as the splitting parameter $s$ for the grid coarse space, or the number of eigenvectors requested for the spectral coarse spaces.
-Further, in situations with multiple right-hand sides the additional precomputation required by the spectral coarse spaces becomes less of a burden compared to the inner iterations required to solve the coarse problems when using the grid coarse space.
+Numerical assessment of the three coarse spaces considered shows that, depending on the physical parameters (low or high frequency) or on the resolution considered (low resolution at 5 points per wavelength or high resolution at 10 points per wavelength), there is no systematic advantage of one method over another, as shown in the overview in \Cref{Table:Overview}.
+The underlying problem characteristics (spatial heterogeneities, low or high frequency) can play a strong role in the performance of each of these methods and each method has potential tuning parameters that can affect their efficacy, such as the splitting parameter $s$ for the grid coarse space (which is maintained throughout these tests at its best value, namely $2$, which gives the finest possible coarse space), or the number of local eigenvectors requested for the spectral coarse spaces.
+The resolution, in turn, can be dictated by the fact that the linear solver is used in the context of an inverse or a direct problem.
+Further, very often in geophysical computations, especially in full waveform inversion (FWI), one needs to solve repeatedly a linear system with multiple right-hand sides.
+In these situations, the additional precomputation required by the spectral coarse spaces becomes less of a burden compared to the inner iterations required to solve the coarse problems when using the grid coarse space.
+Although apparently more expensive as they require solving local eigenvalue problems, spectral methods are potentially very promising in the context of inverse problems.